 But, be warned, too much water on race day could lead to unscheduled toilet stops along the route – so plan your water consumption carefully.

-Plain water is a good choice for fluid replacement, but if you’re going to be running hard for longer than an hour, drinks containing sugar or slow-release carbohydrates and sodium may help to speed your recovery.
+If you’re going to be running hard for longer than an hour, drinks containing sugar or slow-release carbohydrates and sodium may help to speed your recovery.

 You should aim to replace about 80 per cent of what you lost during your run.
 An easy way to work this out is to drink at least 500ml of fluid after your run.